Image

 Phase 3

-• People with Type 1 Diabetes or certain health issues cannot join.
+• People with certain health issues like severe heart problems or cancer can't join.

 Study details